therealsamyak/poll-spree/convex/README.md

 # Convex Backend

-This directory contains the Convex backend functions and schema for Poll Spree.
+This directory contains the Convex backend functions and schema for PollSpree.

 ## Files